 Yes, duplicity and the lust for power have always been with us.
 But over repetitions, things do improve.
 Slavery in Athens has been gone for a very long time.
 Hitler’s gas chambers may not be the end of state brutality and democide, but such horrors would be hard to hide in today’s world.
 There are no weapons of mass destruction in Iraq, and the world has come to know it.
 Truth will prevail.

 Two steps forward, one step back.
 Two steps forward.

 Truth — its revelation, propagation, and accountability — is thus both the mechanism for our potential salvation and part of its reward.

-(It has been a while since I’ve written an entry under this category.
+(It has been a while since I’ve added an entry under this category.
 Maybe it’s been building-up!
-Written in one sitting, forgive the awkward sentences (link repairs, 20 jan))
+Written in one sitting, please forgive…)